14th Weapons Squadron

 The 14th Weapons Squadron is a United States Air Force unit.
 It is assigned to the USAF Weapons School, stationed at Hurlburt Field, Florida.

 The squadron is a geographically separated unit of the 57th Wing at Nellis Air Force Base, Nevada.
 The mission of the squadron is to produce weapons officers for the special operations community by providing graduate level instructional flying on Air Force Special Operations Command aircraft through weapons instructor courses.
 Currently, the squadron produces special operations force weapons officers specializing in Lockheed AC-130, Lockheed MC-130 and Pilatus U-28 aircraft.

 The unit traces its lineage back to the 14th Observation Squadron and participated in the landings at Normandy in June 1944.
 Later, during the Vietnam era, the 14th Air Commando Squadron, flew Douglas AC-47 Spooky gunships between 1967 and 1968.
 The 14th flew out of Nha Trang Air Base, Phan Rang Air Base, Bien Hoa Air Base, and Binh Thuy Air Base, providing fire support in defense of US air bases, special forces camps, Republic of Vietnam Army outposts, and South Vietnamese hamlets.
 Decorations of this combat unit include the Republic of Vietnam Gallantry Cross with Palm, and the Air Force Outstanding Unit Award with Combat "V" Device.

 These two units were consolidated in 1985.

 History

 World War II

 Activated in 1942 as a liaison and observation squadron, supported US Army maneuvers by flying photo and tactical observation missions, spotting artillery fire, 1942 until early 1944.

 Deployed to Europe in early 1944, providing courier service, observation, mail and other liaison services in support of the US Army advance through France and Germany, Jul 1944-May 1945; dropped medical supplies, food, and ammunition to an Army battalion stranded on the Moselle River, Nov 1944; supported the Third Army during the Battle of the Bulge, Dec 1944-Jan 1945; added medical evacuation to its tasks in Apr 1945.

 Supported US occupying forces in Germany, May-Sep 1945.

 Vietnam War

-Combat in Vietnam, Jan-May 1968; provided aerial fire support in defense of USAF forces, including bases, camps, outposts, and hamlets in southern half of country.
+Combat in Vietnam, Jan-May 1968, with the 14th Air Commando Wing.
+The squadron provided aerial fire support in defense of USAF forces, including bases, camps, outposts, and hamlets in the southern half of country.